songjiajia2018/Decoder-seq/README.md

 # Preprocessing of Decoder-seq raw data

-Starting with FASTAQ files after QC, this pipeline analyses the data to produce a count matrix that represents the predicted number of unique molecules derived from each gene at each spot.
+Starting with FASTQ files after QC, this pipeline analyses the data to produce a count matrix that represents the predicted number of unique molecules derived from each gene at each spot.